Ursulashrestha/Sibiliant-challenge/README.md

 ## The Problem

-Given a list of meetings with start and end times, determine the minimum number of meeting rooms required so that no two meetings overlap in the same room.
+Given a list of meetings with start and end times, the task is to determine the minimum number of meeting rooms required so that no two meetings overlap in the same room.

 ## Quick Start